junxit/us-congress-bills-114/metadata.md

 - 2015-04-06 — Placed on the Union Calendar, Calendar No. 35.
 - 2015-04-06 — Reported by the Committee on Financial Services.
 H. Rept.
 114-54.
 - 2015-04-06 — Reported by the Committee on Financial Services.
 H. Rept.
 114-54.
+- 2015-04-13 — Rules Committee Resolution H. Res.
+189 Reported to House.
+Resolution provides for consideration of 3 measures: H.R.
+650; H.R.
+685; and S. Con.
+Res.
+11.
+- 2015-04-14 — Considered as unfinished business. (consideration: CR H2197)
+- 2015-04-14 — Considered under the provisions of rule H. Res.
+189. (consideration: CR H2188-2194)
+- 2015-04-14 — DEBATE - The House proceeded with one hour of debate on H.R.
+685.
+- 2015-04-14 — Motion to reconsider laid on the table Agreed to without objection.
+- 2015-04-14 — On passage Passed by the Yeas and Nays: 286 - 140 (Roll no. 152). (text: CR H2188)
+- 2015-04-14 — POSTPONED PROCEEDINGS - At the conclusion of debate on H.R.
+685, the Chair put the question on adoption of the bill, and by voice vote announced that the ayes had prevailed.
+Ms. Waters (CA) demanded the yeas and nays, and the Chair postponed further proceedings on adoption until later in the legislative day.
+- 2015-04-14 — Passed/agreed to in House: On passage Passed by the Yeas and Nays: 286 - 140 (Roll no. 152).(text: CR H2188)
+- 2015-04-14 — The previous question was ordered pursuant to the rule. (consideration: CR H2194)